 - 1 tin (185g) tuna chunks in oil, drained

-- 180gram or 1 large potato peeled, quartered and boiled until soft
+- 180gram or 1 -2 large potatoes peeled, quartered and boiled until soft

 - Place the onion, chilli, garlic, curry leaves, salt, pepper and lemon juice in a medium sized bowl.